Evidence #441 | March 27, 2024

 This, of course, doesn’t remove the possibility of Joseph Smith simply borrowing the name from his environment (under the theory that he fabricated the contents of the Book of Mormon).
 While feasible, it seems doubtful that he was aware of the Hebrew term ՙalmâ (meaning “a young woman”), as proposed by several of the Evangelical authors.16 Even if he knew of this Hebrew term, one would wonder why he would apply it as a male personal name in a fictitious story.
 Joseph Smith was probably more likely to encounter Alma as a Latin-based female name or term, but the question would still remain as to why he would apply it to males in the Book of Mormon.17

-On the other hand, it is important to remember that Alma never occurs as a personal name in the Bible, and Joseph Smith still couldn’t have known—even if he took this name from his immediate cultural setting—that it was an authentically ancient masculine Semitic name.
+It should also be remembered that Alma never occurs as a personal name in the Bible, and Joseph Smith still couldn’t have known—even if he took this name from his immediate cultural setting—that it was an authentically ancient masculine Semitic name.
 The likelihood of Joseph randomly selecting non-biblical names from his environment that would one day turn up in ancient Semitic contexts isn’t known, but several commentators have seen evidentiary value in this name.
-Kevin Barney, who was the first to point out in print that some men in Joseph Smith’s environment were possibly named Alma, still concluded, “I am tremendously impressed by the post-Book of Mormon appearance of Alma as a male Semitic name.”20
+For instance, Barney concluded, “I am tremendously impressed by the post-Book of Mormon appearance of Alma as a male Semitic name.”22

 It should also be remembered that this isn’t the only non-biblical name in the text that has found support in the ancient world in the years since the Book of Mormon was published.
 Nor is it the only name that has been prematurely ridiculed by critics of the Book of Mormon.
-For additional names that fit one or both of these characterizations, the following survey may be of interest: Abish, Aha, Chemish, Comron, Cumorah, Gidgiddoni, Hagoth, Himni, Isabel, Jarom, Laman, Josh, Kish, Lehi, Muloki, Paanchi, Pahoran, Pacumeni, Sam, Sariah, Sebus, Sheum, and Shilum.21 Note that this list doesn’t include names such as Jershon, Mosiah, Omni, Zarahemla, and Zoram that, although not known to be attested in ancient documents, involve plausible Hebrew linguistic elements or constructions.22
+For additional names that fit one or both of these characterizations, the following survey may be of interest: Abish, Aha, Chemish, Comron, Cumorah, Gidgiddoni, Hagoth, Himni, Isabel, Jarom, Laman, Josh, Kish, Lehi, Muloki, Paanchi, Pahoran, Pacumeni, Sam, Sariah, Sebus, Sheum, and Shilum.23 Note that this list doesn’t include names such as Jershon, Mosiah, Omni, Zarahemla, and Zoram that, although not known to be attested in ancient documents, involve plausible Hebrew linguistic elements or constructions.24

 Two recent books on wordplay in the Book of Mormon written by Matthew Bowen.
 Image via ebornbooks.com.